Developer: CI Games

 Trophies / Achievements / Game Completion:

 Two years ago I attended a private showing of Sniper Ghost Warrior 3 at Gamescom (2015).
 The developers struck me as dedicated developers who seemed very involved with their project.
 But somewhere between then and the completion of the game something must have drastically changed.
 It’s as if they couldn’t be bothered with polishing up their own game and got bored by it.
-Not a single person in the entire dev team cared to do bug testing, or else they would have noticed that the game cannot be completed 100%, Most Wanted Targets are missing from the game, a trophy / achievement is unobtainable, the statistics messed up, weapons randomly get reset… the list could go on and on.
+Not a single person in the entire dev team cared to do complete and proper bug testing, or else they would have noticed that the game cannot be completed 100%, Most Wanted Targets are missing from the game, a trophy / achievement is unobtainable, the statistics messed up, weapons randomly get reset… the list could go on and on.